 The thing is though, back then and until recently the past couple of years; it did not matter.
 Why do you need to search through clothes to wear when everything is black?
 When your work clothes are the standard black trousers, black top and your evening consists of a couple of black dresses and black evening tops?
 It did not matter therefore that only half of my wardrobe was accessible to me, as all my clothes were the same.

 Fast forward a few years and my wardrobe is full of colour, prettiness and wonderment.
 No longer did I want to hide my clothes away in disgust.
 I decided to do away with my wardrobe and have a rail put up instead.
-This affords so much more floor space, more room for my dresses who were horribly cramped and squashed before.
-Plus, I get the added bonus of having my dresses on view.
+More room and some of my dresses would be on view.

 This view makes me smile every morning when I wake up.
 Not because I am thinking "Look how many dresses I have" but instead "Look how far I have come".